mandelsoft/documents/objectrelations/README.md

 ## Object Relations

 An important concept in Kubernetes is the possibility to establish relations between two objects.
 This is typically done by preparing the manifest structure of a resource type to include referential information to another object.
-With its resource type (kind and api group), a namespace and an object name, every object in a Kubernetes dataplane has a unique identity over space (not time).
+With its resource type (kind and api group), a namespace and an object name, every object in a Kubernetes data plane has a unique identity over space (not time).
 The same name could be reused later in time to create a new object, after the old one has been deleted.
 Additionally, it features UID, which is also unique over time.
 Typically, the named identity is used to describe such referential fields.
 A typical example is an object representing a digital twin for a real world object requiring some credential to be used.

 > In Kubernetes itself, the most prominent example is using a `Secret`, for example by a `Pod`, which uses container images loaded from an image repository.
 This might require credentials.
 Therefore, the Pod has a specification field `imagePullSecrets`.